© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Packhorse bridge is a scheduled monument protected by Historic England under reference 1005032.
 View the official record →

-Packhorse Bridge is a medieval stone bridge located in Lincolnshire, England.
+Packhorse Bridge is a stone arch bridge located in Lincolnshire, England, dating from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005032.

 Packhorse bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005032.